douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 either because they want to protect future patent applications or simply because what's new is often also frightening.

-### Get the Facts

-Most students don't actually know who owns their work.
-Does it belong to the university?
-To their supervisor?
-Can they take their work with them if they leave the university, or did something in the fine print of the registration forms they signed without reading hand that to someone else?

-Most faculty and administrators don't actually know either.
-Instead,
-they half-remember what the rules were five or ten years ago, but haven't kept up with changes made since.
-As a result,
-many research projects are open sourced by fiat: a student or faculty member declares that the work is covered by a particular license, puts it into a public repository, and waits for someone to object.

-This approach has worked surprisingly well so far, but we still suggest that people ask someone from their institution's intellectual property office to give a lunchtime talk on these issues
-*before* deciding what to do and how to do it:
-It's clear that tomorrow's science and scientific computing will be more open than yesterday's, and that this will benefit everyone, but the fewer stumbles we make along the way, the faster we'll get there.

 ## git merge : Conflicts